Azure-Samples/openai-chat-backend-fastapi/README.md

 ## Local development (without Docker)

-Assuming you've run the steps in [Opening the project](#opening-the-project), you can now run the FastAPI app locally using the `uvicorn` server:
+Assuming you've run the steps in [Opening the project](#opening-the-project) and have run `azd up`, you can now run the FastAPI app locally using the `uvicorn` server:

 ```
 python3 -m uvicorn src.app:app